robertopreste/allfreqs/docs/usage.rst

 both multialigned sequences and reference sequence must be in the same format (both fasta or csv files).**

+By default, allfreqs will add frequencies of non-standard (ambiguous) nucleotides together, showing them in the ``oth`` column of the output; it is possible to show them in separate columns, specific for each of them, using the ``--ambiguous`` flag.

 allfreqs will calculate allele frequencies for each position in the multialignment and save them as a csv file called ``all_freqs.csv`` in the current working directory.
 It is possible to specify a different output location using the ``--out|-o`` option followed by the desired path/filename.